-But losing your period is not normal.
-It is one part of the Female Athlete Triad, a potentially serious syndrome of three interrelated conditions of health risk factors: amenorrhea, bone loss/osteoporosis and disordered eating.
-Female athletes with one risk factor are more likely to develop, or to already have, the other two.
+It is one part of the Female Athlete Triad, a potentially serious syndrome of three interrelated conditions of health risk factors: amenorrhea, bone loss/osteoporosis and low energy availability with or without disordered eating.
+Female athletes with one risk factor are more likely to develop — or to already have — the other two.

-The triad is relatively common among young women participating in sports and can have serious health consequences.
+The triad is relatively common among young women who participate in sports, and it can have serious health consequences.
 The good news is that the triad is preventable and often reversible if you recognize the symptoms early and seek medical guidance.

-Estrogen helps keep women’s bones strong, and when its levels decrease naturally after menopause, the risk of fracture rises.
-But bone loss can occur in young women whose inadequate calorie intake and excessive energy expenditures diminish the energy their bodies require for estrogen production.
+Estrogen helps keep your bones strong.
+But when its levels decrease naturally after menopause, the risk of fracture rises.
+However, bone loss or osteoporosis can result at any age from low estrogen levels triggered by amenorrhea.

-Disordered eating might begin as a female athlete restricts calories in order to lose weight.
+Disordered eating might begin as you restrict calories in order to lose weight.
 Some women may restrict eating unintentionally as they balance an excessive training schedule with the demands of work, school and/or family life.
 Over time, this food restriction may develop into an obsession with or a disordered approach to eating.